-

 8. Evaluate Installation Considerations

 Installation is a key factor that will affect your furnace’s performance and efficiency.
-A properly installed furnace functions better and lasts longer.
+A properly installed furnace functions better and lasts longer, especially when you’ve focused on buying the right furnace from the start.

 Questions to Ask Your Installer